Work Incentives Planning and Assistance Program (WIPA)

 Our services are provided statewide in Montana and Idaho under Cooperative Agreement #1 WIP15050402-02-00 from the Social Security Administration.

-The Montana State University Billings Montana Center for Inclusive Education WIPA project has been awarded a grant as part of the Ticket to Work and Work Incentives Improvement Act that was established in 1999.
-The goal of the WIPA project is to help Social Security Disability beneficiaries understand and utilize employment supports and work incentives so they can achieve their employment and vocational goals.
+The Montana State University Billings Montana Center for Inclusive Education WIPA program has been awarded a grant as part of the Ticket to Work and Work Incentives Improvement Act that was established in 1999.
+The goal of the WIPA program is to assist Social Security Disability beneficiaries to make informed choices about work and to support working beneficiaries to make a successful transition to self-sufficiency.

-- Understands Social Security Disability benefits programs as well as other federal/state/local programs for which beneficiaries might be eligible.
+- Understand Social Security Disability benefits programs as well as other federal, state, and local programs for which you might be eligible.